 The aim of this thematic group is to develop an open forum for pluralistic and theoretically informed debates on the spaces, places and scales at which sustainability transitions unfold.
 It will foster dialogue between and across disciplines in order to develop spatial perspectives on sustainability transitions.

-Over the past ten years, it has become increasingly evident, that a more elaborate geographical perspective on transition dynamics is needed.
-Many of today’s grand challenges transcend the boundaries of specific cities, regions, or nations as translocal/transnational spatial relationships and multi-scalar dynamics play a significant role in shaping transition trajectories and possibilities.
+Over the past ten years, it has become increasingly evident, that a more elaborate geographical perspective on sustainability transitions is needed.
+Many of today’s grand challenges transcend the boundaries of specific cities, regions, or nations and translocal/transnational spatial relationships and multi-scalar dynamics play a significant role in shaping transition trajectories and possibilities.
 At the same time, places differ in their structural preconditions and the capacity to engage in experimenting with radically new socio-technical configurations.
-Where and how transitions unfold depends on change dynamics that co-evolve between (and have impacts on) various places around the world in spatially highly complex and uneven ways.
+Where and how transitions unfold depends on change dynamics that co-evolve between (and have impacts on) various places around the world in spatially complex and uneven ways.

 The thematic group will foster dialogue on emerging research streams comprising (but not limited to):